Advertising-Based Video on Demand (AVOD)

 AVOD Platforms Depend on Data Intelligence

-As the AVOD market segment grows and competition increases, the most successful service providers will increasingly depend on data analytics and AI-driven insights to support business decision-making and optimize revenue.
+As the AVOD market segment grows and competition increases, the most successful service providers will increasingly depend on data analytics to support business decision-making and optimize revenue.

 AVOD service providers can capture data from everything that happens on their platforms, including audience reach, preferences, and demographics, user behavior and engagement metrics, and revenue.
 Analyzing AVOD data with the right software tools can help service providers improve user recommendations and ad targeting, drive engagement, and optimize revenue generation.